 After a few months of use, computer settings change invariably: new software installed, new devices added, etc. We now have to check that all security settings are still in place.
 For example, are the user accounts still standard accounts, or has one been changed to admin for temporary problem troubleshooting?
 Has the firewall been set to OutBound Allow during installation of a program and left forgotten??
 So, after you put those locks on the doors, are they still locked??Or has there been tampering?
 We have to revisit the hardening process and check everything.
 This is to ensure that the system is still as secure as day one.

-Note that 32 bit Windows is not covered by the ACL config file.
+Note that 32 bit Windows is not covered by the Dual Admin ( which is a set of ACL configs ) file.
 There are many more executables on a 32bit machine

 If you wish to revert the changes to out of box defaults, use::